 Changing Times puts a human face on issues that can sometimes seem too troubling to contemplate.
-It carries reports about the people engaged in the struggle to make our world a better place.
-It is these people who are driving change, and the priority of Changing Times is to convey their message, show what motivates them, and shed light on the reality of their daily lives.
+It carries reports about the people engaged in the struggle to make our world a better place, those who are driving change.
+It conveys their messages, shows what motivates them, and sheds light on the reality of their daily lives.

 The nightmare experienced by Australians who have huge coal seam gas fields on their doorstep is the focus of this article, which highlights the strength and determination of people whose lives have been devastated by CSG exploitation.

 Australia is also being ravaged by the coal mining industry.
 You can read about the opposition to the planned expansion of the Wilpinjong mine in the Hunter Valley. and the devastation being caused to the area, here and here.

 There is an article about the Queensland Department of Environment and Science’s decision to approve Adani’s Groundwater Dependent Ecosystem Management Plan (GDEMP) for the massive Carmichael coal mine here.

 Changing Times is also a unique platform for articles about literature festivals in India and Indonesia.
 These festivals raise very pertinent global issues and are fascinating forums for debate.
 There is a comprehensive article about this year’s Jaipur festival here and coverage of the festivals in 2018 and 2017.

 Changing Times is the place to find in-depth reports about the 11th Asia for Animals conference, which took place in Dalian, China.
 You can read Part 1 of my conference round-up here.
 Part 2 is here.
 There is also coverage of AfA 2017 and the 2015 gathering.

 The plight of the koala gets comprehensive coverage on Changing Times and there are round-ups about two national conferences about Australia’s most iconic animal.
 One of those reports is here, and there is also a French version of that article.